qouteall/Gravity-Api/README.md

 `/gravity view_dimension_info` shows the dimensional gravity strength for the current dimension.

-### Other

-This mod adds the void damage for the entites that are
+### What Entities Can Change Gravity

+By default, all living entities, projectiles and minecarts can change gravity.

+For other entity types, the entity types that are in tag `gravity_changer:allowed_special` can change gravity.

 ### How to use the API